Monday, July 28, 2025

 A portion of the porcelain collection.

 In addition, Frick bought paintings by Vermeer, Salomon van Ruysdael and Hobbema, as well as Rembrandt, Gainsborough, Reynolds, Manet, Renoir and Degas.
 There are also collections of clocks, watches (perhaps one from Gilded Age's Jack Trotter?) and ceramics, including early pottery from Meissen and Dresden.
-The latter includes the Boettger's teapot that we wrote about in 2021 (Bottger's Teapot) and finally got to see personally - it was AMAZING and future blog story to come!)
+The latter includes the Bottger's teapot that we wrote about in 2021 (Bottger's Teapot) and finally got to see personally - it was AMAZING and future blog story to come!)

 We plan to return for more returns at The Frick!